 Today’s renters are renting longer—often not by choice.
 Half of renters now in their mid 50s and older don’t anticipate buying a home any time soon, according to a survey carried out by Freddie Mac, and 15% don’t think they’ll ever be able to afford one.
 About a third of renters aged 40-54 don’t anticipate buying soon, with 12% predicting they, too, will never have the financial resources to buy.

-some buyers do experience financial challenges and find themselves unable to
+Of course, some buyers do experience financial challenges and find themselves unable to pay their mortgages.

 Congratulations!
 Paying off a mortgage is an impressive milestone.

 Now that you have paid off all the debt on your property, your home state’s law will direct your lender to take certain actions.